AKSW/QuitStore/README.md

 Enable garbage collection.
 With this option activated, git will check for garbage collection after each commit.
 This may slow down response time but will keep the repository size small.

+`-f`, `--features`

+This option enables additional features of the store:

+- `provenance` - Store provenance information for each revision.
+- `persistance` - Store all internal data as RDF graph.

 `-v`, `--verbose` and `-vv`, `--verboseverbose`

 Set the loglevel for the standard output to verbose (INFO) respective extra verbose (DEBUG).